Anthony Slaughter: Political career and campaigning

-Slaughter was the Green candidate in 2012 Cardiff South and Penarth by-election and came in 6th place.
+After moving to Penarth in the early 2000s, Slaughter joined the Green Party in 2010.
+He was the Green candidate for the 2012 Cardiff South and Penarth by-election and came in 6th place.
+He served as the deputy leader of the Wales Green Party from 2014 to 2015.
 He contested Cardiff South and Penarth in the 2016 National Assembly for Wales election and was 2nd candidate on the party list in South Wales Central behind Amelia Womack.

 In the 2017 Vale of Glamorgan Council election, Slaughter stood in the local authority ward of St Augustine's, a target seat.
+In 2018 he became the leader of the Wales Green Party.
+In the 2019 European Parliament election in the United Kingdom he was the lead candidate for the Green Party in the Wales constituency.
 In the 2019 UK general election, Slaughter stood as the Green candidate in the Vale of Glamorgan UK parliament constituency, coming third, with a 5.9% vote share.
 The seat was supported by Unite to Remain as part of a coordinated effort with Plaid Cymru and the Liberal Democrats, in the interest of a proposed referendum on the Brexit withdrawal agreement.
 Slaughter was also a co-founder of the Vale for Europe campaign group, a Vale of Glamorgan grassroots group that campaigned for a people's vote concerning Brexit.

 For the 2021 Senedd election, he stood in the Vale of Glamorgan Senedd constituency, obtaining 2.9% in fifth place.
 During the 2024 UK general election he stood as the Wales Green Party candidate for Cardiff South and Penarth coming second, increasing his vote share to 14.5%.
-In September 2024 Slaughter announced "...we will get our first Green elected to the Senedd in 2026" at the Green Party of England and Wales autumn conference in Manchester.
-After the leadership election in which Zack Polanski won, the party membership in Wales trebled.
-In the 2026 Senedd election, he will be a candidate in the Caerdydd Penarth constituency.
+In 2024 Slaughter was also appointed as the President of Wales for Europe.
+In September 2024 Slaughter declared "...we will get our first Green elected to the Senedd in 2026" at the Green Party of England and Wales autumn conference in Manchester.

+After the leadership election in which Zack Polanski won, the party membership in Wales tripled.
+In the 2026 Senedd election, he was elected in Caerdydd Penarth.